ExperitestOfficial/CommunityCode-Web-NightWatchJSStarterProject/README.md

 See [Capabilities In Selenium Tests](https://docs.digital.ai/bundle/TE/page/capabilities_in_selenium_tests.html) to learn how to customize the desired capabilities for your tests.

+### Configuring Test Capabilities
+You can add custom capabilities under capabilities in *nightwatch.conf.js*

 ## Running Tests

 To run the tests in this project, run the following on the command line: